aletheon/eleutherios-flutter/README.md

 For example a politician creating a bill to enter into parliament.
 [Policy]

-A bank to provide a financial network to enable service providers to buy or sell items to one another.
+A bank who provies a financial network to enable service providers to buy or sell items to one another.
 [Forum]

 Or a family bakery deciding to franchise their business to service more customers.
 [Service]